-Rima Salah is a member of the Board of Directors at Women for Women International, where she serves as a member of the Program Committee.
+Rima Salah is a member of Women for Women International’s Global Board of Directors.
+She currently serves on the Global Program Committee.

 Dr. Salah is currently a member of the Secretary-General High-Level Panel on Peace Operations.
 She is the former Deputy Executive Director of UNICEF, as well as the former Deputy Special Representative of the Secretary-General, United Nations Mission in the Central African Republic and Chad (MINURCAT).
 She was Officer in Charge for the Deputy Executive Director for External Relations in UNICEF from August 2011 to January 2012.
 In this function, she was responsible for the following areas globally: Communications, Emergency Programmes, Governance, U.N. and Multilateral Affairs, Public Alliances and Resource Mobilization, and Private Fundraising and Partnerships.